Coastal Discovery Center

 Volunteers provide a critical link between Sanctuary users and Sanctuary managers through interaction, data collection and interpretation.
-Volunteers work to support the activities and management of the 4,601 square nautical mile Sanctuary by collecting water samples (Snapshot Day), weekly plankton monitoring (Department of Health Services), monitoring rocky tidepools (LiMPETS), and monthly counts of beach cast marine mammals and seabirds (Beach COMBERS).
+Volunteers work to support the activities and management of the 6,094 square statute mile (4,601 nmi2) Sanctuary by collecting water samples (Snapshot Day), weekly plankton monitoring (Department of Health Services), monitoring rocky tidepools (LiMPETS), and monthly counts of beach cast marine mammals and seabirds (Beach COMBERS).

 For more information, visit the Coastal Discovery Center or contact: